gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 nav_title_link: /docs/
 ---

+The Terragrunt configuration file uses the same HCL syntax as Terraform itself in `terragrunt.hcl`.
+Terragrunt also supports [JSON-serialized HCL](https://github.com/hashicorp/hcl/blob/hcl2/json/spec.md) in a `terragrunt.hcl.json` file: where `terragrunt.hcl` is mentioned you can always use `terragrunt.hcl.json` instead.

-The Terragrunt configuration file uses the same HCL syntax as Terraform itself.
-The following is a reference of all the supported blocks and attributes in the `terragrunt.hcl` configuration file:
+The following is a reference of all the supported blocks and attributes in the configuration file:

 ## Blocks